Read the notice in PDF format

 You have rights relating to automated decision-making.
 You can obtain information about how an automated decision was made.
 You can ask for a manual review of any automated decision.
 Please see section 11.
 “Your rights” and “Rights related to automated decision-making”.

-We keep your data only for as long as it is needed for the purpose for which your data was registered and used.
+We keep your data only for as long as it is needed for the purposes for which your data was registered and used.
+The data will subsequently be deleted or irreversibly anonymised.

 When your business relations with us have terminated, we normally keep your data for another seven years.
 This is due primarily to our obligations under the Finnish Bookkeeping Act, the Finnish Anti-Money Laundering Act and requirements from the Danish and Finnish Financial Supervisory Authority.
 In certain circumstances, we keep your information for a longer period of time.
 This is the case, for example,